leonardbillywoodiii/glidden_app/README.md

 # glidden_app

 API for Glidden Baptist Church.
-Hope to refactor to a generic church api for other's use.
+Hope to refactor to a generic church api for other's to use.